 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-T3 offers a substantially higher resolution than the one in the E-M5 (3690k vs 1440k dots).
 The adjacent table lists some of the other core features of the Fujifilm X-T3 and Olympus E-M5 along with similar information for a selection of comparators.

 One feature that differentiates the E-M5 and the X-T3 is in-body image stabilization (IBIS).
-The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the X-T3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the X-T3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-T3 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Fujifilm X-T3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.